hyadamhuang/DRPrognostication/README.md

 # DRPrognostication
-diabetic retinopathy prognostication\n
+diabetic retinopathy prognostication;
-For the process of publication reviewing
+for the process of publication reviewing